newstack-cloud/bluelink/libs/blueprint/docs/ARCHITECTURE.md

 The container also talks to the state container to load blueprint instances, save changes after deployments along with retrieving state for instances and resources in those instances.

+The container also provides reconciliation capabilities for handling interrupted deployments and drift resolution.
+`CheckReconciliation` fetches external state and compares it to persisted state to identify resources and links needing attention, while `ApplyReconciliation` applies user-approved actions to update persisted state.

-The blueprint container needs to be instantiated with a a state container, a map of resource names -> resource providers, a blueprint spec and a spec link info provider.
+The blueprint container needs to be instantiated with a state container, a map of resource names -> resource providers, a blueprint spec and a spec link info provider.

 The core framework comes with a default blueprint container that should meet all your needs.

+### Reconciliation Workflow

+Reconciliation (handling interrupted deployments and drift) is performed as a **pre-flight check** by the caller before invoking `StageChanges` or `Deploy`.
+The typical flow is:

+1. Caller invokes `CheckReconciliation()` to detect interrupted resources or drift
+2. If reconciliation is needed, caller presents results to user and collects decisions
+3. Caller invokes `ApplyReconciliation()` with user-approved actions
+4. Caller proceeds with `StageChanges()` / `Deploy()` / `Destroy()`

+This separation allows the orchestration layer (e.g., Deploy Engine) to handle the interactive reconciliation workflow while keeping Blueprint Core focused on staging and deployment logic.

+Note: `StageChanges` and `Deploy` do not perform drift or reconciliation checks internally.
+The caller is responsible for checking reconciliation state before calling these methods.

 ## Spec Link Info Provider (links.SpecLinkInfo)